 3- Unable to connect to the server ‘SERVERNAME’ via ‘WMI (root\cimv2)’ – Add the user to the Administrators group on the server

-do you think you are ready to have your SCCM Health Assessment checked? download the file from here.
-Open Step-By-Step.docx that contains a step-by-step on how to use the tool and enjoy
+do you think you are ready to have your SCCM Health Assessment checked? download the files from here.
+Instructions on how to use the tool is also available on the above github repository and enjoy